2024–25 Michigan Wolverines men's basketball team: Offseason

 On April 19, high school prospect Justin Pippen gave a verbal commitment to Michigan, May's first commitment as head coach.
 Two hours later, Rubin Jones announced he would come to Michigan as a graduate transfer from North Texas where he had been a Conference USA All-Freshman (2021) and All-Defensive (2023) selection.
 He was May's first transfer portal commitment.
 On April 20, Michigan secured its second transfer portal commitment under May, as 2024 Ivy League tournament MVP Danny Wolf of Yale committed to the Wolverines.
 Wolf was ranked as the #28 overall ranked prospect in the transfer portal and was a first-team All-Ivy League selection (2024).
 The following day, April 21, Tre Donaldson of Auburn committed to the Wolverines, Michigan's third transfer portal acquisition.
-Donaldson was a four star transfer prospect, ranked #92 overall.
-On April 22, Michigan received a transfer commitment from former archrival Ohio State guard, Roddy Gayle Jr. He was Michigan's fourth transfer portal addition in as many days.
-Gayle was rated as a four star transfer portal prospect, ranked #62 overall (number 6 shooting guard).
+Donaldson was a four-star transfer prospect, ranked #92 overall.
+On April 22, Michigan received a transfer commitment from archrival Ohio State guard, Roddy Gayle Jr. He was Michigan's fourth transfer portal addition in as many days.
+Gayle was rated as a four-star transfer portal prospect, ranked #62 overall (number 6 shooting guard).
 As a high school recruit he was ranked as the #50 overall prospect (number 3 shooting guard) in the national recruiting class of 2022.
-That same day, four star sophomore forward Sam Walters of Alabama became Michigan's fifth transfer portal commitment.
+That same day, four-star sophomore forward Sam Walters of Alabama became Michigan's fifth transfer portal commitment.
 He was a top 100 transfer prospect, ranking #98 overall.

 On April 23, high school guard L.J.
 Cason committed to the 2024 recruiting class, giving Dusty May and Michigan seven total commitments in five days.
 On April 29, Vladislav Goldin, Russian born former Florida Atlantic University starting center, withdrew from the NBA draft process to join his former head coach in Ann Arbor, giving Dusty May eight new off season commitments in the month of April.
 Goldin was a second-team All-American Athletic Conference (2024) and third-team All-Conference USA (2023) selection, ranked as the #46 overall player in the transfer portal.
 On the same day, Washington III re-entered the NCAA transfer portal, eventually transferring to Richmond on May 9.
 On April 30, Nimari Burnett officially announced he would be staying in Ann Arbor, the second tenured Wolverine to return along with Tschetter.
 Burnett and Goldin were freshman year roommates and teammates as members of Texas Tech's 2020 recruiting class.
 Hours after Burnett's announcement, Williams II informed the team that he would transfer to USC for his final season.